wnfs-wg/spec/spec/shared-private-data.md

 Individual device exchange keys are versioned.
 The protocol version is derived from the file name.
 Protocol version 1 exchange keys are named `v1.exchangekey`.

-The file's content is 256 bytes of the exchange key's RSA public modulus encoded as lower-endian unsigned integer.
+The file's content is 256 bytes of the exchange key's RSA public modulus encoded as low-endian unsigned integer.

 See the [test vectors](#exchange-key-test-vectors) for examples.